 Most tortoises are strictly herbivorous.
 However, omnivorous species, such as the yellow-footed and Asian tortoises, sometimes use ambush tactics to catch insects.

 Since they’re not as fast as ordinary predators, these tortoises use their shells as cover.
-Here, they retract inside and hold still until the target bugs are close enough for a quick snap.
+They retract inside and hold still until the target bugs are close enough for a quick snap.

 Of course, tortoises that do this don’t fully hide their heads, as they still need to keep track of their prey.